BNETDocs/bncsutil/README.md

 Library installs to `/usr/lib`, include files in `/usr/include/bncsutil`.

-Packages are also avaialble for download from github releases built on Debian Bookworm and Fedora latest.
+Packages are also available for download from github releases built on Debian Bookworm and Fedora latest.